 Students in this role have been closely involved with HHCA for numerous years and use this experience to guide members in all positions of the organization.
 They lead all board meetings in the organization and work closely with the advisor on a weekly basis.
 They are responsible for the overall vision of the organization and any disciplinary actions that may need to be taken.
 They provide feedback to EB and LB members as they grow in the organization.
-There are four current directors, each with a more specialized position, who work together as a team:
+The directors each hold a more specialized position and work together as a team:

 - Director of Education and Membership

 - Director of Marketing